qwertyaya/LdapMFA/README.md

 You can create it with the command:

-kubectl create secret generic openldap --from-literal=adminpassword=adminpassword --from-literal=users=ilana --from-literal=passwords=password -n yournamespace
+kubectl create secret generic openldap --from-literal=adminpassword=adminpassword --from-literal=users=user --from-literal=passwords=password -n yournamespace

 Once the secrets are created, you can deploy the OpenLDAP server with the following command: